vertica/VerticaPy/docs/source/examples_business_battery.rst

 Machine Learning
 -----------------

-:py:mod:`~verticapy.machine_learning.vertica.AutoML` tests several models and returns input scores for each.
+:py:mod:`~verticapy.machine_learning.vertica.automl.AutoML` tests several models and returns input scores for each.
 We can use this to find the best model for our dataset.

 .. note:: We are only using the three algorithms, but you can change the ``estimator`` parameter to try all the 'native' algorithms: ``estimator = 'native' ``.